dropbox/kaiken/RELEASING.md

  6. `git push && git push --tags`
     * This should be pushed to your fork.
  7. Create a PR with this commit and merge it.
- 8. Update the top level `build.gradle` to the next SNAPSHOT version.
+ 8. Update the top level `gradle.properties` to the next SNAPSHOT version.
  9. `git commit -am "Prepare next development version."`
  10. Create a PR with this commit and merge it.
  11. Login to Sonatype to promote the artifacts https://central.sonatype.org/pages/releasing-the-deployment.html
- 12. Update `dependencies.gradle` to point to the newly released version of `cache`.
-(It may take ~2 hours for artifact to be available after release)
- 13. Update the sample module's `build.gradle` to point to the newly released version.
+ 12. Update the sample module's `build.gradle` to point to the newly released version.
 (It may take ~2 hours for artifact to be available after release)